-Cashless economy is the term that is used to describe the situation where the flow of cash doesn’t exist within the economy.
+Cashless economy is the term that everyone uses to describe the situation where the flow of cash does not exist within the economy.
 All the transactions take place through electronic channels.
 Going cashless eases one’s life.
 It also helps formalize the transactions.
-This helps to curb corruption and the flow of black money which results in an increase in economic growth.
+Further, it helps to curb corruption.
+And also, the flow of black money that results in an increase in economic growth.

 India should shift to a cashless economy.
 The reasons for this statement are as follows:

 - Cash is expensive: A lot of time and money goes into printing cash.
 RBI has spent Rs.32.1 billion on printing the currency.
 Also, there is the cost for the setting up of and maintaining of the ATMs.
 Furthermore, the paper currencies have shelf-life after which it needs to get replaced.

 - Cash is the driver of the shadow economy: Cash is difficult to trace.
 Illegal activities like tax evasion, black money, etc can also be carried out with cash.
 In 2007, currency in circulation was almost on par with the bank deposits.
 However, in the last three years, the currency with Indians was more than the bank deposits by 50%.
 The amount of black money (unaccounted money) in India is 15-16 lakh crores.
 It may get used to finance illegal activities like terrorist activities, purchasing votes, smuggling, betting, trafficking, etc.

 - Enables financial inclusion and increased tax revenues: A cashless economy makes it necessary for all citizens to have bank accounts.
 This will ensure a higher financial inclusion rate.
 It will also guarantee transparency in the transaction of money within the economy – minimizing the possibility of tax evasion exponentially.

 Measures taken by the Indian Government?